What is CBRfree?

-CBRfree is one of the largest deployments of free, public WiFi in Australia and forms part of the ACT Government's commitment to Canberra's future as a smart and connected digital city.
-It provides access to a range of city services most conveniently accessed via broadband.
+CBRfree is Canberra’s public Wi-Fi network, and one of the largest deployments of free, public Wi-Fi in Australia.
+It forms part of the ACT Government's commitment to Canberra's future as a smart and connected digital city.

-As at May 2017 there were 382 Wireless Access Points installed, including 248 outdoor WAPs.
-Covering the outdoor areas of many of Canberra's town centres, CBRfree is the only major deployment in Australia of free, public WiFi outside of the Central Business District.
+As at July 2020 there were 334 Wireless Access Points (WAPs) installed across Canberra, including 248 outdoor WAPs.
+CBRfree is the only major deployment in Australia of free, public Wi-Fi outside of a Central Business District.

-CBRfree is an important source of broadband services for many Canberrans and visitors who don't have access to reliable fast broadband.
-CBRfree is popular with Canberrans, and visitors; attracting over 50,000 individual users per month.
+CBRfree is an important internet source for many Canberrans and visitors who don't have access to a reliable fast broadband connection.
+CBRfree is popular with Canberrans and visitors, attracting around 20,000 individual users per month.

 Canberra's public schools are leading users of digital technologies with all students using a digital backpack to access timetables, assignments, textbooks and collaborative workspaces.
 By providing internet access in many locations out of school grounds, CBRfree complements the schools' investment in digital technologies.

-The only data collected is how many users connect and where, along with very basic level application monitoring to find out how much of our overall traffic is HTTP, Facebook, Audio etc. No tracking is performed, we do not track where customers navigate to online, either on mass or individually. iiNet also anonymizes all data and do not record or use user MAC Addresses.
+The only data collected through the network is how many users connect and where, along with very basic level application monitoring to find out how much of our overall traffic is HTTP, Facebook, Audio etc. No tracking is performed, we do not track where customers navigate to online, either on mass or individually. iiNet also anonymises all data and does not record or use user MAC Addresses.

 Only data pertaining to user counts and general usage is held and passed on to the ACT Government.
 Data pertaining to user counts is recorded via weekly and monthly reporting.
 In terms of how data is collected, iiNet has a reporting service that records how many users are connected to each access point at regular intervals, and its management software keeps basic track of how much data (in megabytes) matches a particular protocol – be it normal Web Traffic, Video Streaming or Audio Streaming etc.

-No, individualized data is not collected, and where the possibility exists for personalized data to be captured, it is either disregarded, anonymized or deleted. iiNet does not record data from users of CBRfree, its only counts the number of collected clients and basic level protocol monitoring to gauge how users utilize the network.
-We do have ability to record analytics which detects beacons from both connected and unconnected devices, which again is ONLY used for counting clients and recording migration from one area to another, but data is completely anonymized and no personlised tracking or monitoring is available.
+We do have ability to record analytics which detects beacons from both connected and unconnected devices, which again is ONLY used for counting clients and recording migration from one area to another, but data is completely anonymised, and no personalised tracking or monitoring is available.
 MAC Addresses are used to record acceptance of the Splash Page, which allows iiNet to increase the time between how often the Splash Page presents.
 The MAC Addresses are stored within an encrypted database that is not used for anything other than recording acceptance of the Splash Page, meaning you only need to accept weekly, and the enforcement of quota limits.

-A trial of using CBRfree network infrastructure to transmit CCTV camera data is planned.
-The camera data will not be transmitted over WiFi but will share the power and optic fibre infrastructure of CBRfree.
-The trial will examine the security requirements of this application.
+The CBRfree network infrastructure is also used to support CCTV cameras around the city.
+The camera data will not be transmitted over Wi-Fi but will share the power and optic fibre infrastructure of CBRfree.